 Today head to Agra, the home of the unmissable Taj Mahal.
 In the afternoon, visit the magnificent and imposing Agra Fort and stay overnight at the Courtyard by Marriott (or similar).
 (B, D)

 Wildlife drives in the early morning and late afternoon in search of the elusive Bengal tiger.
 Although well known for its tiger population, Ranthambore is also home to sambar deer, panthers, marsh crocodiles, sloth bears and leopards, as well as being a bird watcher's paradise.
 (B, L, D)

 Drive to the pink city of Jaipur.
 A former capital of the Rajput empire, Jaipur was founded in 1727 by Maharaja Jai Singh II and is a colourful city with a fascinating blend of styles.
-Stay 2 nights at the wonderful heritage hotel, Shahpura House (or similar).
+Stay 2 nights at the wonderful heritage hotel, Shahpura House.
 Afternoon at leisure.
 (B, D)

 Morning departure for Deogarh, visiting Pushkar and its temples and markets en route.
 Stay 2 nights at the Deogarh Mahal, a former palace and now a superb heritage hotel.
 Afternoon at leisure to relax.
 (B, D)

 This morning take a scenic ride on Deogarh's metre-gauge train, passing waterfalls, lush landscapes and rural life.
 Optional afternoon 4x4 safari visiting local Bishnoi tribal villages*.
 Enjoy an evening of traditional Rajasthani folk dancing.
 (B, D)